UCSBCarpentry/ucsbcarpentry.github.io/index.md

 - April 25-26: Introduction to Version Control with Git
 - May 5: Intro to GIS with ArcGIS Online
 - May 11: Building Websites with Jekyll and GitHub
+- May 16-18: Data Analysis and Visualization in Python

 ## Upcoming Community Meetings